-Since 1996 the National Library of Sweden negotiates license agreements for electronic information resources on behalf of Swedish universities, university colleges, governmental agencies and research institutes.
+Since 1996 the National Library of Sweden negotiates licence agreements for electronic information resources on behalf of Swedish universities, university colleges, as well as public agencies and research institutes.

 Since the Bibsam Consortium is not a legal body, the parties of an agreement are each individual organisation ("the Licensee"), and the vendor ("the Licensor").
 A power of attorney from participating organisations allows the National Librarian to sign the agreements.

-The National Library of Sweden has six members of staff dedicated to negotiate and administrate the 44 license agreements for approximately 100 e-resource packages.
+The National Library of Sweden has six members of staff dedicated to negotiate and administrate the 49 licence agreements for approximately 100 e-resource packages.

-The turnover is 47 million EUR (2020), and the 10 largest Universities account for 70 % of the turnover.
+The turnover is EUR 55 million (2022), and the 10 largest Universities account for 70% of the turnover.

-Seven representatives (library directors and a vice-chancellor as chairperson) from the participating organisations form the Bibsam Consortium Steering Committee.
-The Steering Committee is focusing on developing strategies and overall principles regarding negotiations, price models, and content.
+Eight representatives (library directors and a vice-chancellor as chairperson) from the participating organisations form the Bibsam Consortium Steering Committee.
+The Steering Committee is focusing on developing strategies and overall principles regarding negotiations, price models and content.

 Selection criteria of e-resources

 The selection of e-resources is based on the following criteria.

 - Should meet the demands of the participating organisations (e.g. a number of organisations must be interested in the e-resource offered)